erikhatcher/ProcessCene/README.md

 `Analysis` slide has a variation for each analyzer, and within each analyzer are steps for each term emitted from that analyzer.

-Here are the useful key-bindings to navigate the dynamic org.processcene.ProcessCene presentation:
+Here are the useful key-bindings to navigate the dynamic org.processcene.OldProcessCene presentation:

 | Key        | Action                                                       |
 |------------|--------------------------------------------------------------|